Huawei takes the wraps of Watch GT, ditches Wear OS for long battery life

 This is really great but keep in mind that the awesome battery life is partly due to the stripped back operating system.
 Its probably more precise to say this is a fitness watch with some smart functions than a fully fledged smartwatch.

 Watch GT is compatible with both iOS and Android smartphones, with fitness and other stats logged through the Huawei Health app.
-The company has not offered any info on price or availability, but we’ll update this article as we hear more.
-In the meantime, you can check out the watch on huawei.com.
+You can purchase it out on Amazon or huawei.com.

 Huawei Band 3 Pro